ssbc/ssb-index-feeds-spec/README.md

 Trust is also a meta feed that contains one feed for each trust area with ratings within that areas as defined in [trustnet].
-One area where this will be used is for delegating verifications of claims:
+One area where this will be used is for delegating trust related to verification of claims:

 ```
-{ type: 'metafeed/operation', operation: 'add', feedtype: 'classic', area: 'claimaudits', id: @claimaudits }
+{ type: 'metafeed/operation', operation: 'add', feedtype: 'classic', area: 'claimaudits', id: '@claimaudits' }
 ```

 A trust assignment from you to another feeds claimaudits feed would be:

 ```
-{ type: 'trustnet/assignment', src: '@main', dest: '@otherclaimaudits', metafeed: @mf, weight: 1.0 }
+{ type: 'trustnet/assignment', src: '@main', dest: '@otherclaimaudits', metafeed: '@othermf', weight: 1.0 }
 ```

+FIXME: should we use @mf instead of @main for src?

 # Linked